-Caring for a loved one in failing health is a big job, fraught with ever-increasing needs.
+Caring for a loved one in failing health is a big job and fraught with ever-increasing needs.
 And when family members don’t live nearby, it can make an already complicated situation even more challenging.

 At first, because Jane’s memory was declining, she primarily needed help with her medications.
-Randy found the solution to that problem by moving her mother into assisted living housing.
-But it wasn’t long before she realized that Jane’s needs were more than assisted living staff could provide.
+Randy found the solution to that problem by moving her mother into assisted-living housing.
+But it wasn’t long before she realized Jane’s needs were more than the staff there could provide.
 She found herself traveling to Nashville more often, and she was stressed and frustrated.
-But one day, after a meeting with assisted living staff, everything changed.
+But one day, after a meeting with the assisted-living home staff, everything changed.

-Soon the juggling got to be too much for Randy and she approached the assisted living director.
-“The [assisted living] director suggested we try Life-Links for those tasks, visits and activities that could not be provided by our current piecemeal care plan,” Randy explains.
+“The director suggested we try LifeLinks for the tasks, visits, and activities that could not be provided by our current piecemeal care plan,” Randy explains.
 “We were reluctant to bring in someone from the outside, as it seemed like one more person to manage.
 But after the initial interview with such well-trained and engaging personnel, we were greatly reassured.”

 After being contacted by Randy, LifeLinks scheduled an initial assessment with her and Jane.
-The LifeLinks Care Team carefully put together a care plan based off the specific goals of Randy and Jane.
-They also created a communication system to ensure that Randy was up-to-date on a daily basis of what was going on with Jane.
+The LifeLinks Care Team carefully put together a care plan based off the family’s specific goals.
+They also created a communication system to ensure Randy was updated on a daily basis of what was going on with her mother.

 Strong communication was important to Randy and Bill so the LifeLinks team ensured the care plan included constant follow up.
-“On another outing to Nashville’s botanical garden, I not only received notes about the meeting but photos too,” Randy says.
+“On another outing LifeLinks arranged for my mom to Nashville’s Botanical Garden, I not only received notes about the meeting but photos too,” Randy says.

-LifeLinks highly customized services address each patient’s very specific, individual needs.
-And they’re provided in a way that’s engaging and personal; in fact, care managers are often viewed as part of the family.
+LifeLinks’ highly customized services address each patient’s very specific, individual needs.
+And they’re provided in a way that’s engaging and personal; in fact, care managers often become viewed as a part of the family.

 Life with LifeLinks

-“LifeLinks has been there consistently over many years, helping Randy’s mother in her later life and relieving us of some of the stress of caring for an elderly loved one from afar,” Bill adds.
+Bill adds, “LifeLinks has been there consistently over many years, helping Randy’s mother in her later life and relieving us of some of the stress of caring for an elderly loved one from afar.”